itsthejb/JCSegueUserInfo/README.md

 `-[UIViewController performSegueWithIdentifier:sender:userInfo:` accepts an `NSDictionary` which is used to set arbitrary properties on the destination view controller instance using the standard `-[NSDictionary setValuesForKeysWithDictionary:]` method.
 What we do is swizzle the normal `-[UIViewController performSegueWithIdentifier:sender:]` to allow these values to be set on the destination controller if they have be stored using the category method.

+#Notes

+1. We [swizzle](http://nshipster.com/method-swizzling/) `-[UIViewController performSegueWithIdentifier:sender:]` in order to deliver this feature.
+If swizzling scares you, then please kindly move along ;)
+2. In order to use this category you cannot override `-[UIViewController performSegueWithIdentifier:identifier:]`.
+This will no doubt be inconvenient in some situations.
+Needless to say, this category is not a cure for world hunger, either.

 **Enjoy!**

+---

 joncrooke@gmail.com